trinodb/trino-python-client/README.md

 # Development

-## Getting Started With Development
+## Getting started with development

 Start by forking the repository and then modify the code in your fork.